Marian-hub/SchoolProject-08-12-2021/README.md

 # SchoolProject-08-12-2021
-Exercises for final year exam.
-Simple authentification  with express and for frontend using just javascript vanilla css and html.(I would have used  react but I don't think it's allowed)
+Exercise for final year exam.

+For this project I'm using :
+-express as a backend.
+-javascript with no adittional frameworks for frontend
+-Css and html

+( more sofisticated frameworks could have been used )